afet-yonetim-sistemi/ays-be/.github/ISSUE_TEMPLATE/bug-report.md

 - Version [e.g. 22]

 **Description**

-Add any other context about the problem here
+Add any other context about the bug here with supporting any gist or attachment that would make it easier to understand the bug which you mention